Light-Duty Vehicle Thermal Management

-Researchers use a wide range of NREL test facilities and tools to evaluate LDVs.
+Researchers use a wide range of NREL tools to evaluate LDVs.
 Thermal manikins add another dimension to these evaluations, allowing researchers to gauge the impact of technology solutions on driver and passenger thermal comfort.
 Analogous to crash-test dummies, these manikins measure heat loss and skin temperature through numerous sensors, making it possible to efficiently and accurately predict responses to climate control adjustments.

 Electric-Drive Vehicle Thermal Management